Lakshaykhetarpal/Boston-Housing/README.md

 # Boston-Housing
-Predicting the house prices on the basis of various house features
+Predicting the price of house on the basis of various features.